 Munich Oktoberfest – a wedding party?

-The Oktoberfest is held every year for 16 days – strangely in late September and only a few days in early October.
+The Oktoberfest is held every year for 16 days.
+Strangely this is in late September and only a few days in early October.
 The festivities date back to the wedding of Crown Prince Ludwig (later Ludwig I) and Princess Therese of Saxe-Hildburghausen in 1810.
 Originally, they organised a big horse race on the meadows outside town for the citizens of Munich.
 Apparently the crowds liked it and some sort of fair was repeated almost every year from then.

-From 1835 a parade has been added to the festivities, which today forms an important part of the Oktoberfest.
+From 1835 a parade has been added to the festivities.
+Today it forms an important part of the Oktoberfest.
 Almost 8000 people in traditional costumes walk through the centre of Munich, to the fairgrounds on Theresienwiese.
 The traditional horse races, however, were discontinued after WW II.
 Today the Oktoberfest is still a highlight in the Munich citizens’ calendar, but many visitors come from other parts of Bavaria, Germany, and the world.
 “Italians!” a friend sighs.
 “But mind you, after a couple of those one-litre steins they don’t live up to the cliché…”

 The next day we mingle with the Oktoberfest crowd.
 A bunch of giggling girls in turquoise gingham skirts jostles past us.
 Gingerbread hearts screaming „Darling“ or „I love you“ in sugar icing dangle at their hips like handbags.
 They are wearing neon-coloured wristbands.
 They are among the chosen.
 The chosen thousands, that is, who can still get entry into one of the 14 beer tents.
 For those who don’t have a reservation – like us – the tents remain closed.
-Inside there may be music and dance, roast pork and pretzel, beer and Oktoberfest atmosphere, but today they have been closed at least since 11 am due to overcrowding, and we can’t even get a glimpse inside.
+Inside there may be music and dance, roast pork and pretzel, beer and Oktoberfest atmosphere, but today they have been inaccessible at least since 11 am due to overcrowding.
+We can’t even get a glimpse inside.

-Outside, there is also beer, pretzels, and Oktoberfest atmosphere, but it’s raining.
+Outside, there is also beer, pretzels, and Munich Oktoberfest atmosphere, but it’s raining.
 Dripping wet, T. returns from the roller coaster.
 He admits to having closed his eyes all through the loopings, but is nevertheless enthusiastic about the world’s biggest mobile rollercoaster.
 Like the other thousands of none-chosen, we resort to the fairground rides and the outdoor foodstalls: they offer all the Bavarian classics from roast pork to smoked mackerel and from Magenbrot to roasted almonds.
-Those are not simply caramelised – the stalls offer a wide choice of classic, vanilla and chocolate-strawberry almonds; but this year’s selling hit are the Caipirinha almonds.
+Those are not simply caramelised.
+No, the stalls offer a wide choice of classic, vanilla and chocolate-strawberry almonds.
+But this year’s selling hit are the Caipirinha almonds.